NEW Kerbside Recycling Collection

 For more information on what can and can’t go in your bins see the A-Z waste guide or visit the Think Recycle website.
 You can visit Visy Recycling website to find out more information how the recycling process works.

-Extra bin collection
+Extra waste collection

 Three extra kerbside recycling collections start the week before Boxing day to assist with disposal of extra recycling during Christmas and the New Years.
 Please check your waste calendar for dates (highlighted in orange).
+Find out more on our website.

 What happens to our recycling?